Nicholas Gunn: Entrepreneur

-In January 2019, after a hiatus from owning and operating his own label, Gunn saw an opportunity to remerge as a label owner and entrepreneur and started Blue Dot Studios, a record label focused on individuality and artistry based in Los Angeles, CA. The labels' first release, in 2019, was Gunn's own album Riding the Thermals.
+In January 2019, after a hiatus from owning and operating his own label, Gunn saw an opportunity to remerge as a label owner and entrepreneur and started Blue Dot Music, a record label focused on songwriting, individuality and artistry.
+One of the labels' first releases, in 2019, was Gunn's own album Riding the Thermals.
 This was followed by the release of artist Little Warrior, and her album Lovesick, and then a single titled Time for Peace by artist Anna B May.
+Since then Blue Dot Music has gone to release hundreds of titles, experiencing rapid growth.

 In 2020, Gunn released his album Pacific Blue which won several accolades including the Zone Music Reporter Best Chill/Groove Album of the year.
 In 2021 Gunn released Sound Condition which continued to express his continued desire to work with lyrics and vocalists.

-In 2020, Blue Dot Studios expanded upon its relationship with Sony The Orchard and entered into an exclusive publishing administration deal with Sony / ATV.
-Today, Blue Dot Studios continues to thrive distributing several labels with many releases each month.
+In 2020, Blue Dot Music expanded upon its relationship with Sony The Orchard and entered into an exclusive publishing administration deal with Sony / ATV.
+Today, Blue Dot Studios continues to thrive publishing many releases each month.

+In 2023, Blue Dot Music experienced 150 percent growth allowing it to expand into other music markets.
+Launching a trance imprint, Blue Dot Trance, its first four releases in 2023 charted on the Beatport Trance Top 100 and were supported by editorial playlists across all the major stores, Spotify, Apple and Amazon.